keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Makara jumps down onto the pirate ship, and kills 3 more people
 - Olivia keeps killing people with a random pirate she grabbed, still hasnt drawn her sword
 - Makara gets crit lmfao
+- the kill count rises to 7, Makara is still bloodthirsty
+- Asphodel is still dealing with the birds
+- the skiffs turn around and shoot some more
 -